Growing degree days and pest management optimization

-Once the biofix was set, Agrio starts to track the GDD and shows an estimation of the time until the next spraying is due; growers should stay tuned and follow the instructions in the daily briefing section on the app.
+Once the biofix is set, Agrio starts to track the GDD and shows an estimation of the time until the next spraying is due; growers should stay tuned and follow the instructions in the daily briefing section on the app.
 Notifications are sent as a reminder when important events are near.
-Growers can use our image identification capabilities if help is needed with the trap analysis, as precise identification of the moth can be challenging.
+Growers can use our image identification capabilities if help is needed with the trap analysis, as precise moth identification can be challenging.
 The aim is to spray when the eggs are hatching; this is when growers will be notified with information on the required intervention.

-The colorado potato beetle is a pest that can destroy the potato, eggplant, and pepper crops.
+The Colorado potato beetle is a pest that can destroy the potato, eggplant, and pepper crops.
 If it is not controlled, the beetle will reproduce rapidly and cause damage to the plants.
 The life-cycle of the potato beetle can be predicted by using a weather-based model.
-It is important to know the vulnerable period of the pest in order to determine when it is time to spray.
+It is essential to know the vulnerable period of the pest to determine when it is time to spray.
 This can help in controlling the pest population and reducing pesticide use.
 The life-cycle of this pest can be predicted by using weather-based models.
 This model predicts the optimal time to apply pesticide treatments.

-We are adding new crops and new pest models on a regular basis.
+We are adding new crops and new pest models regularly.
 Please write to us and tell us which pests you want us to prioritize.

 Monitoring GDD helps eliminate the guesswork in determining the time required for control measures.
-We look forward to seeing you leverage this technology for smart and effective pest management in your field.
+Download Agrio today and make it your growing degree days app.
+We look forward to seeing you leverage this technology for intelligent and effective pest management in your field.